renzz00/oneko-modded/misc/custom-oneko.md

 # custom oneko
-### PLEASE CHECK FOR CUSTOM PRESETS IN THE "themes" FOLDER IN THE REPOSITORY BEFORE GOING HERE.
+### PLEASE CHECK FOR CUSTOM PRESETS IN THE "presets" FOLDER IN THE REPOSITORY BEFORE GOING HERE.
 ### to get a custom oneko, you can contact me on discord (renzz.dev) with the following details in this format:

 * 2x size: yes or no